 York has a simplified DMP template (and prompt sheet) designed for use by postgraduate research students.
 It can also be used by staff for unfunded projects.

-The Library’s Research Support Team is trialling a service to review DMPs, where we will review plans prior to submission.
-To use the service, plans should be emailed to firstname.lastname@example.org at least two weeks prior to submission.
+The Open Research team offer a service to review DMPs, where we will review and provide feedback on plans prior to submission.
+To use the service, email your draft plan to email@example.com or click on the Request feedback button in DMPonline.

 4.6.5 ensuring sign-off of data management plans including referral to and sign-off by other relevant committees, as appropriate;